Azure/azure-sdk-for-net/sdk/grafana/Azure.ResourceManager.Grafana/README.md

-# Microsoft Azure Managed Grafana Management client library for .NET
+# Microsoft Azure Managed Grafana management client library for .NET

 Microsoft Azure Managed Grafana is a fully managed service for analytics and monitoring solutions.
 It's supported by Grafana Enterprise1, which provides extensible data visualizations.